MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/display/supporting-caso.md

 ## Using CASO to optimize flip presentation model

 Starting in Windows Server 2022 (WDDM 2.9), drivers can declare support for the appropriate cross-adapter resource tier, allowing the system's presentation stack to optimize  cross-adapter presents.
-Drivers are required to declare support for this feature based on its own adapter capability, regardless of device configuration, such that the feature value scales across all applicable hardware configurations, including but not limited to, a single GPU device with dynamic attaching of additional external GPUs.
+Drivers are required to declare support for this feature based on their own adapter capability, regardless of device configuration, such that the feature value scales across all applicable hardware configurations, including but not limited to, a single GPU device with dynamic attaching of additional external GPUs.

 If the display adapter supports CASO, the system will only undergo the first copy from render adapter surface to cross-adapter surface, and then scan out from the cross-adapter surface directly, resulting in reduced processing, bandwidth, power and latency.